 In the words of Winston Churchill, “to improve is to change; to be perfect is to change often.”

 The longer your strategy is in place, the more information you’ll have about what’s achieving the best results — and where other decisions are falling short.
 Don’t let it go to waste.
-Instead, put this data to use by optimizing your campaigns.
+Instead, put this data to use by optimizing your campaigns with the help of AI-driven analytics.

 Campaign optimization means adjusting different elements of your strategy based on your growing pool of data to achieve better results.
 Think of it as testing different hypotheses about your campaign.